-- It is recommended that each robot be inspected in order of each category on the checklist, i.e. each robot should be first inspected for starting size, overall inspection, parts inspection, field control check, in that order. - 2) If you've been furnished with the list of teams competing, you should come up with a method for indicating on the list which teams have been inspected and which have not.
+- It is recommended that each robot be inspected in each category in the order shown on the checklist, i.e. each robot should be first inspected for starting size, overall inspection, parts inspection, field control check, in that order. - 2) If you've been furnished with the list of teams competing, you should come up with a method for indicating on the list which teams have been inspected and which have not.
 A two-check system, where the first check is awarded to a team for starting inspection, and the second check is awarded for completing inspection, is an excellent method to use. - 3) Keep somehow a running tally of teams that may exceed the 36" horizontal limit during the match.
 Once inspections close, you should give the head referee this list of teams so that the referees are aware of these teams during the matches. - 4) If a team does not pass an item on the checklist, but they can still proceed with the rest of the inspection, continue with the rest of the inspection, but send the team back to the pits to fix the offending component on the robot.
 They do not have to start a new inspection when they return; they can simply pick up where they left off.

 - 5) Most events will have a display indicating which teams have completed inspection and which have not.
-Designate someone (not one of the inspectors) to shuttle back and forth between the inspection station and this display updating the list of teams as the process progresses. - 6) Referees may, in response to violations committed during a match, order a robot to be inspected again.
+Designate someone (not one of the inspectors) to shuttle back and forth between the inspection station and this display updating the list of teams as the process progresses.
+If a laptop is available at the inspectors' station, that person can simply collect the completed checklists and input them into the system. - 6) Referees may, in response to violations committed during a match, order a robot to be inspected again.
 For this reason, after the inspection table closes, have one inspector on standby for the rest of the event to handle re-inspections. - 7) Coordinate with the Event Partner and Head Referee to determine a time for when inspection closes.
-The Event Partner needs to know which teams have been inspected and which have not at time of closing so that the match schedule can be generated with the correct teams listed. - 8) After inspection closes, give the sizing tools to the Head Referee at a designated location so that the tools are on hand should a measurement need to be made on-field.
+The Event Partner needs to know which teams have been inspected and which have not at time of closing so that the match schedule can be generated with the correct teams listed. - After inspection closes, give the sizing tools to the Head Referee at a designated location so that the tools are on hand should a measurement need to be made on-field. - 9) Helpful Tip: If you look next to an item on the checklist, there is a notation (such as R4, G4) that denotes the rules applicable to the item.
+You can look these rules up in the game manual to read them for determining compliance.